Ralph C. Harrison: Career

 Harrison's law school classmate, David D. Colton, encouraged Harrison to move to California and in 1859 the two formed a law partnership in San Francisco.
 In 1868, Harrison joined with Yale Law School-trained attorney, John R. Jarboe, in the firm of Jarboe & Harrison.

 In August 1890, Harrison won the nomination of the Republican Party for Supreme Court justice, and was elected to a 12-year term.
 In November 1902, Harrison sought a second term but lost the Republican nomination to Frank M. Angellotti.

 In December 1903, Harrison was named a commissioner of the California Supreme Court, replacing John Haynes.
 In 1905, when the new Court of Appeal was established, Governor George Pardee named Harrison as the Presiding Justice of the First District.

 After stepping down from the bench in 1908, Harrison returned to private practice.
 He continued as trustee of the public and law libraries of San Francisco.
 In October 1917, Harrison and his wife (Ella Spencer Reid) visited Carmel-by-the-Sea and stayed at the La Playa Hotel for a few weeks.
 During this visit they bought the block between Camino Real and Casanova Street, south of Ninth Avenue.

 Death

 Harrison died after a brief illness, at the age of 84, on July 18, 1918, at his apartment in San Francisco.

 Bar and civic activities

 Harrison was a member of the San Francisco Bar Association, and served as a trustee of the San Francisco Law Library in 1871.
 In January 1884, Harrison was elected a trustee of the California Academy of Sciences.
 In April 1896, he was named president of the board of the San Francisco Public Library.
-The Ralph Chandler Harrison Memorial Library in Carmel, California, is named in his honor.
+The Harrison Memorial Library in Carmel, California, is named in his honor.